CDNResearchProject/Cache_Optimization/Demo_rig/ReadMe.md

 ---
 ## Connecting to the outside world via the Server
 ---
-This setup is if we want to connect to the internet via the server with its WiFi interace.
+This setup is if we want to connect to the internet via the server with its WiFi interface.
 With our setup using Raspbian Lite, you will see this message "Wi-Fi is currently blocked by rfkill".
 To unblock do the following on your server's terminal:
 ```
 rfkill list
 rfkill unblock 0